OpenSourceEconomics/skillmodels/docs/source/how_to_guides/model_specs.rst

 entries:

 - measurements: A nested list that is as long as the number of periods of the model.
   Each sublist contains the names of the measurements in that period.
-If A factor has no measurements in a period, it has to be an empty list.
-If a factor only has measurements up to a certain period you can leave out the empty lists at the end.
-In the example this is done for factor 3.
-Note that even in that case, the measurements have to be specified as nested list.
-If a factor only starts having measurements in some period, you still have to specify the empty lists for all periods before that period.
+If a factor has no measurements in a period, it has to be an empty list.

 - normalizations: This entry is optional.
 It is a dictionary that can have the keys ``"loadings"`` and ``"intercepts"``.
 The values are lists of dictionaries.
 The list